 2 Summary

 The program will be written in Java using JDK (Java Development Kit) 8.
 The program should accept any plain text input from the clipboard, manually typed in, or any file imported (regardless of validity).
 Due to the limited time frame of this project this is a living document and should be frequently referenced as specifications may change depending on customer requirements.
 This document will help create Quality Assurance documents needed to test the quality of the resulting application.
-Additionally it will contain all the programming interactions between modules, classes, and functions.
+Additionally, it will contain all the programming interactions between modules, classes, and functions.
 This will be achieved by both diagrams and showing all function headers and descriptions of what they achieve and their interactions.

 2.1 System Architecture